MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/windows-powershell/whats-new/What-s-New-in-the-PowerShell-50-ISE.md

 ms.date:  09/06/2019
 keywords:  powershell,cmdlet
 title:  What's New in the PowerShell 5.0 ISE
+description: This article explains the new and updated features that have been introduced in version 5.0 of the Windows PowerShell Integrated Scripting Environment (ISE).
 ---

 # What's New in the Windows PowerShell 5.0 ISE

-This topic explains the new and updated features that have been introduced in version 5.0 of the Windows PowerShell Integrated Scripting Environment (ISE).
+This article explains the new and updated features that have been introduced in version 5.0 of the Windows PowerShell Integrated Scripting Environment (ISE).

 > [!NOTE]